goodmorningcoffee/BlueprintParser_OS/README.md

 ## Project Goal

-It started with trying to build a free quantity takeoff tool.
+It started with trying to build a free quantity takeoff tool, expanded with extracting schedules/tables to excel, and eventually evolved into a LLM harness for blueprints.

-Then I wanted to build a free "schedule/table to excel" extractor.

-Which evolved into an LLM harness for blueprints.
+Its not enough to rely on LLMs, it's necesary to give them tools that empower them to do more with blueprints.

 ---